vkm0148/Network-Programming/README.md

 1) In some cases, your system might require explicit permissions to create a new socket.
 Please use "sudo" (without quotes) at the beginning of the command or if using command prompt, run it as administrator.

-2) For python codes if you encounter an error saying "No module found name <xyz>", sudo pip3 install <xyz>
+2) For python codes if you encounter an error saying "No module found name <xyz>", please run

+	   	  sudo pip3 install <xyz>